-CCO Oregon’s annual conference is a hallmark of the coordinated care stakeholder community attracting over 250 attendees representing health and human service providers, system administrators, coordinated care organizations (CCOs) and other payers, elected officials and state agency leaders, community based partners, advocates, and others interested in health transformation.
-Below you can learn more about last year’s conference and annual meeting.
+CCO Oregon’s annual conference is a hallmark of the coordinated care stakeholder community attracting over 250 attendees representing health and human service providers, system administrators, coordinated care organizations (CCOs) and other payers, industry and state agency leaders, community based partners, advocates, and others interested in health transformation.

 2018 Winter Conference and Annual Meeting